-To manage Ubiquiti networking devices, you must set up a controller.
+To manage Ubiquiti networking devices, you must set up the Ubiquiti discovery tool and controller.
 This controller connects to and manages all of the devices on your network.
 Let’s set one up.

 Since the controller supports Windows, Mac OS X, and some distros of Linux, we’re going to cover two different options for installing the controller; installing on Windows and Linux.

 Installing the Unifi Controller on Windows Server

 Using Windows Server or even a Windows desktop is a common host for a Unifi Controller.
 To use get it the controller set up is as easy as installing the software and launching it.
 The installer will install a basic web server that you can log in and start managing devices.

 By default, the webserver that the controller software installs will run as an application.
 By default, a user has to be logged in for the controller to run.
 To fix this, you will learn how to set it up to run as a service thus removing the logged-in requirement.

 Before you start, be sure you have the following prerequisites:

 - Windows Server 2019 – All of these steps will also work on most other Windows versions.